-The robots are controlled by commercial 40 MHz radio links (This band is for ground vehicles).
+The robots are controlled by commercial 40 MHz or 2.4 GHz radio links.
 They have fail-safe circuitry incorporated in each channel.
 Removal of battery connectors isolates all robot electrical circuits.
 Two red lights at the rear of the robot show when the electrical circuits are live.